MFA Programme in Applied Arts and Design, Metal Art

 The master’s programme in Applied Arts and Design challenges how you perceive materials and space with three specializations: metal art, textile–body–space, and wood-oriented furniture design.
 You will develop critical perspectives in relation to society and current debates while pursuing your own projects.
 As a student specializing in metal art, you will engage in a hands-on, explorative approach through material and process, and are encouraged to reflect on your future role as an artist in the public, private, or gallery realm.

-Material-led, hands-on learning in a unique learning environment
+Material-led, hands-on learning in a unique environment

 An entrepreneurial approach

-Our programme offers freedom to pursue projects formulated from your own ideas and requires a high degree of personal motivation, with tutoring and supervision to support you.
+Our programme offers freedom to pursue projects formulated from your own ideas and requires a high degree of personal motivation, with tutoring to support you.
 You will learn to relate to materials, body, and space through your material-based creative work, critical perspectives, and societal engagement, training you to move easily between practice and theory.
 We encourage you to develop your own style and voice and pursue your interests and goals for your future practice.
 Our highly international group works in close collaboration with the surrounding local community.
 This network allows mutually beneficial critiquing and an encouraging environment for solving problems.
 You will formulate your projects along with your professor in relevance to your course work and specialization.